guiuba/Simple-Banking-System/README.md

 0. Exit
 >1

-Your card has been created
+Your card has been created\n
 Your card number:
 4000009455296122
 Your card PIN: